AlexStillAlex/Schnakbreak/README.md

 # Instructions

-1: unzip pde2path
+1: unzip pde2path\break
-2: Run setpde2path
+2: Run setpde2path - change folder if you have to.
 3: Run cmds_ex file in the schnakfold folder.
+Add the entire folder to the path.